kevinnguyenai/faust-django/README.rst

 KeyNote:
 ```
-I see the missing for someone and especially by me when deploy environment to run faust django example from faust
+I see the missing for someone and especially to me in this case when deploy environment to run faust django example from faust
 Please following the preparation environment to your system before you start using this repos
 ```
 #### 1. install rocksdb by following guide